Frequently Asked Questions

 How does the locker sign-up process work?

 There are a limited number of lockers available for students to keep their instruments and scores.
-The fee for academic year usage is $10, and the deposit for the lock is $10.
+The fee for academic year usage is $15.
 For more information, please contact Fumi Nagasaki-Pracel at email@example.com.

 Can I use the practice rooms?

 Practice rooms are open to the Cornell community, but there are different types of access that involve different fees and processes.
 Check online for more information, or visit 101 Lincoln Hall.

 I am in a student organization - how can I book rooms in Lincoln Hall for a rehearsal?

 Student organizations wishing to use Lincoln need to be registered at Student and Campus Life, and affiliated with the music department.
 For more info, contact Fumi Nagasaki-Pracel at firstname.lastname@example.org.

 How do I try out for a cappella?